White stuff on gums?

 When I wake up in the morning, I have a layer of stringy white stuff lining my bottom gums.
 Can you help me identify this?

-Without good brushing habits, and with frequent ingestion of sugary foods, built-up plaque can harden to form tartar, creating favorable conditions for more bacteria to grow.
-When bacteria get caught in the pockets between your gums and your teeth, gingivitis (a gum infection) and the more serious periodontics infection can occur.
-Symptoms of periodontitis include bad breath, red, shiny, or tender gums, gums that bleed easily, or loose teeth.
+Poor oral hygiene and frequent ingestion of sugary foods may lead to plaque build-up.
+If it’s not cleaned off regularly, plaque can harden to form tartar (which is harder to remove with just a brush and floss), creating favorable conditions for more bacteria to grow.
+If the bacteria continues to grow and gets caught in the pockets between your gums and your teeth, gingivitis (a gum infection) and the more serious periodontitis infection can occur.
+Symptoms of periodontitis may include bad breath, gums that are red, shiny, tender, or bloody, and loose teeth.

 Now, you may be wondering how you can stop all this from occurring.
 The fastest route to string-free gums is to brush your teeth at least twice a day using a soft-bristled toothbrush.
 Holding your toothbrush at a slight angle and brushing the inner, outer, and chewing surfaces of your teeth can prevent bacteria from forming.
 A worn out toothbrush won’t be very effective, so it’s recommended that you replace it periodically.

 Along with brushing, when it comes to oral health, floss is your friend!
 It’s a good idea to incorporate the use of floss daily (especially before bedtime) to remove plaque from those hard-to-reach crevices between your teeth.
 This can help get rid of the leftover dinner in your teeth and prevent gum disease.
 While mouthwash leaves you with that fresh breath feeling, swooshing alone won’t provide enough plaque removal to keep your gums clean.